 Interior decorating and design goes way beyond homes – think restaurants, hotels, spas, art galleries, model homes, corporate offices, even bed and breakfast inns.

-Starting with small re-design jobs is often a great way to get your foot in the door by proving your skills and expertise, so don’t rule out big jobs: just make the right connections!
+Start with small re-design jobs.
+Hence, you can get your foot in the door by proving your skills and expertise.
+In addition, don’t rule out big jobs: just make the right connections!

-Many successful decorators suggest choosing a specific market that interests them, and they specialize in that niche.
+Many successful decorators suggest choosing a specific market that interests them.
+Then, they specialize in that niche.
 This allows them to more easily become an expert in their specialty and therefore attract more customers with less effort.

-You want to build a portfolio, choose the services you want to offer, price your services, set up a home office, pick a business name, design a logo, order business cards and other office supplies, locate furnishing suppliers and of course – find clients.
+First, you want to build a portfolio.
+Next, choose the services you want to offer, establish a business plan and price your services.
+Then, write down a list of client markets that you will target and suppliers to fill the needs of your customers.
+Lastly, set up a home office, pick a business name, design a logo and order business cards and office supplies.

-Not sure how to price your design services?
+Not sure how to price your design interior decorating services?
 No problem – there’s help for that with Price Estimating for Designers.